khoaxuantu/tuslipid/src/markdown/uncommon_javascript_notes.md

 **Transpilers**\
-Translate code to different version.
+Translate code to a different version.

 <br><br>